Derrick-Mulwa/AllAfrica-Web-Scraper/readme.md

 # AllAfrica Web Scraper

 **AllAfrica Web Scraper** is a professional Python-based tool designed to extract and store news articles from [AllAfrica](https://allafrica.com).
-This project leverages Selenium for dynamic web scraping, concurrent processing for efficiency, and SQLite for structured data storage.
+This project leverages Selenium for dynamic text and image data web scraping, concurrent processing for efficiency, and SQLite for structured data storage.
 It is ideal for collecting news data, including article metadata, content, and images, in a scalable and robust manner.
-This README provides a detailed guide to the project's workflow, structure, advantages, and usage, demonstrating expertise in programming and web scraping.

 ## Table of Contents
 1. [Project Overview](#project-overview)